-Electronic device includes, but is not limited to, a cellular telephone; personal digital assistant; pager; computer; or any other device used to enter, write, send, receive, or read text.
+to, a cellular telephone; personal digital assistant; pager; computer; or any other device used to enter, write, send, receive, or read text.

 Your CDL will be disqualified after two or more convictions of any state law on texting while operating a CMV.
-Disqualification is 60 days for the second offense within 3 years and 120 days for three or more offenses within 3 years.
+Disqualifications is 60 days for the second offense within 3 years and 120 days for three or more offenses within 3 years.
 In addition, the first and each subsequent violation of such a prohibition are subject to civil penalties imposed on such drivers, in an amount up to \$2,750.
 No motor carrier shall allow or require its drivers to engage in texting while driving.
-There is an emergency exception that allows you text if necessary to communicate with law enforcement officials or other emergency services.
+There is an emergency exception that allows you to text if necessary to communicate with law enforcement officials or other emergency services.